agext/uuid/README.md

 ## License

-Package log is released under the Apache 2.0 license.
+Package uuid is released under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.